 If we find an MX record, we can successfully send a DCV email to email@example.com.
 If we don't find an MX record, no DCV email is sent because we cannot identify the proper mail server.

 Add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a TXT record.
-When DigiCert does a search for DNS TXT records associated with the domain, we can find a record where the record's value includes the DigiCert verification token.
+When DigiCert does a search for DNS TXT records associated with the domain, we can find a record that includes the DigiCert verification token.

-Host a file containing a DigiCert generated token (provided for the domain in your CertCentral account) at a predetermined location on your website ([domain]/.well-known/pki-validation/[filename].txt).
-Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of our verification token.
+Host a file containing a DigiCert generated random value (provided for the domain in your CertCentral account) at a predetermined location on your website: [your-domain]/.well-known/pki-validation/fileauth.txt.
+Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of our random value.